Aditya-269/VFs/README.md

 Copy code
 cd frontend
 npm start
-Now, you can access the app at http://localhost:3000.

 Usage
 Once the app is running, you can:
 Upload photos to analyze your body type.